 Two Mongolian cities

-We pass in two Mongolian cities: Tsetserleg, after a fairly hard 5kms pass where the bitumen disappears just pass time, go find out why; and Kharkhorin, formerly called Karakorum, which is the capital history of the mongol empire, but which in has not kept.
-In short, one as the other do not have lots of charm...
+We pass through two Mongolian cities: Tsetserleg, after a fairly hard 5km pass where the bitumen disappears just the time of the pass, who knows why; and Kharkhorin, formerly called Karakorum, which is the historic capital of the Mongol Empire, but which has kept nothing of it.
+In short, one like the other does not have much charm...
 Is this the case for all Mongolian cities?

-Karakorum is a guest house yurts by a very nice English Mongolian family. a place very calm at the exit of the city, where it is good to rest half a day.
+In Karakorum there is a guest house yurts run by a very nice English-speaking Mongolian family; a very quiet place at the exit of the city, where it is good to rest for half a day.

-We visit in this city the Buddhist monastery, where a guide explains (in English but with a strong accent Mongolian... not always understandable) the history of the monastery and the particularities of Mongolian Buddhism.
-It is still different, with a few different characters; Buddhism is definitely a complicated religion!
+We visit the Buddhist monastery in this city, where a guide explains to us (in English but with a strong Mongolian accent… not always understandable) the history of the monastery and the particularities of Mongolian Buddhism.
+It’s different again, with a few different characters; Buddhism is definitely a complicated religion!

-At the exit of the monastery, is seen at the far two babypriestley, bicycle helmet on his head and a bib shorts MOM!
-Cyclos!
-In addition they are french!
-We had lunch together and we spend a great time with this lovely family that starts just his journey.
+At the exit of the monastery, we see in the distance two boudchoux, bicycle helmets on their heads and a mother in shorts!
+Cycles!!
+Plus they're French!
+We have lunch together and we have a great time with this adorable family just starting their journey.
 Déjà on se trouve plein de points communs, et on connaît les mêmes blogs (ils connaissaient notre site !
 La classe ! 😉 ).
 Pendant qu’on discute passent par hasard 2 belges qu’ils avaient croisé à Ulan-Bator ; ils sont aussi anciens cyclos mais finissent en ce moment leur périple en moto.